QuantEcon/lecture-source-py/source/rst/arellano.rst

 One notable feature of the simulated data is the nonlinear response of interest rates

-Periods of relative stability are followed by sharp spikes in the discount factor on government debt
+Periods of relative stability are followed by sharp spikes in the discount rate on government debt

 Exercises